Anti-thrombotic Treatment in Children - Guideline for the Use of |

 INR 6-8: no bleeding or minor bleeding – stop warfarin, restart when INR less than 5.

-INR less than 6: reduce dose or stop warfarin, restart when INR less than 5.
+INR less than 6: Depending on target range and reason for raised INR, reduce dose or stop warfarin, restart when INR less than 5.

-Unexpected bleeding at therapeutic levels – assess for local/systemic source of blood loss and coexisting coagulopathy.
+Unexpected bleeding at therapeutic levels – assess for local/systemic source of blood loss and coexisting coagulopathy or thrombocytopenia.

 Heparin Induced Thrombocytopenia (HIT) and Protocol for the Use of Argatroban in Paediatric Patients